Cuppixx/Cuppixx.github.io/README.md

 ##### Challenges & Solutions

 - _Communication between various isolated, separate window instances._
-  - _This was solved by setting up a signal connection during instantiation, before adding the instance to the scene tree.
+  - _Solved by setting up a signal connection during instantiation, before adding the instance to the scene tree.
 I also connected to the window's internal signals from the outside to obtain information about the window state, using those informations to exchange data before a node is freed from the scene tree._

 ##### Results & Impact